open-cloud/open-cloud.github.io.old/3_operator.md

 ##Using XOS with nginx via WSGI

+The development server is sufficient for most people wishing to develop XOS, but for production environments, we recommend running XOS behind a front-end such as nginx.

 A sample configuration file for nginx is located in the nginx subdirectory of the XOS git repository.
 This config fie is setup to look for static files in /var/www/xos/static, and that subdirectory must be created.
 All static files